After Berlin attack, Europe weighs freedom against security

-PARIS (AP) — Europe’s open borders symbolize liberty and forward thinking — but they increasingly look like the continent’s Achilles’ heel.
+PARIS (AP) — Europe’s open borders may symbolize liberty and forward thinking for some — but they increasingly look like the continent’s Achilles’ heel.

 Europe’s No. 1 terrorism suspect crossed at least two borders this week despite an international manhunt, and was felled only by chance, in a random ID check.
 The bungled chase for Berlin attack suspect Anis Amri is just one example of recent cross-border security failures that are emboldening nationalists fed up with European unity.
 Extremist violence, they argue, is too high a price to pay for the freedom to travel.